 Meghan is a graduate of Western Kentucky University with a Masters in Corporate and Organizational Communication.
 She has lead small sales teams and worked in corporate culture consulting.
 Meghan left the traditional workforce to raise her two daughters.
 She is a consultant for Rodan + Fields and her husband owns an accounting firm where she often consults.
 Meghan enjoys being outdoors, traveling, and being with her family.

 As a woman raising daughters, it is important to show them by example how to be leaders, how to contribute, and how to care for others in our community.
-This, plus the friendships and the personal growth, are some of her favorite parts of being and IMPACT member.
-Meghan has been an IMPACT Member since 2016.
+This, plus the friendships and the personal growth, are some of her favorite parts of being and Impact100 member.
+Meghan has been an Impact100 Member since 2016.

 Jeannette Ward is a Graduate of Kentucky Wesleyan College with a BS degree in Mathematics and Chemistry.
 She received her master’s degree in Mathematics Education in 1972 from Indiana University.
 Throughout her fifty-year career in Education she has taught in middle school, high school and both Community College and University level.
 She started her career in Owensboro at Eastern Jr. High School, moved to Louisville Ky and taught at Southern High School then relocated to Binford Middle School in Bloomington, Indiana.